 If contractures are severe, surgery to lengthen affected muscles can improve a child's ability to move and walk.
 This surgery may also help if tightly contracted muscles cause stress to joints and lead to deformities or dislocations.

-Some children with CP need surgery to correctly position their arms or legs, or to correct curvature of the spine (scoliosis).
+Some children with CP need surgery to correctly position their arms or legs, or to correct curvature of the spine (neuromuscular scoliosis).

 Severe spasticity and muscle stiffness may be helped with an intrathecal baclofen pump.
 In this procedure, a small pump is surgically implanted under the skin to deliver doses of a muscle relaxant.

 If other treatments cannot effectively manage severe spasticity, your child's doctor may recommend selective dorsal rhizotomy.
 During this surgery of the spine, the surgeon cuts specific nerves that control spastic muscles.
 This helps the muscles relax, as well as to relieve associated pain.
-This particular type of surgery is done infrequently, however.
+This particular type of surgery is rarely performed.

 Parents of children with cerebral palsy or other disabilities often feel guilt and/or grief about their child's condition.
 Some tips to help parents cope:

-- Work with professionals at your child's school to develop an individualized plan that meets his or her needs and abilities.
+- Work with professionals at your child's school to develop an individualized plan that meets their needs and abilities.